What is Slack?

 Tip: All members are required to be in #general, making it great for company-wide announcements and updates.

 They're open to your entire team.
 All messages within a public channel are archived in Slack and are searchable by all members, except for Guests of your workspace.
-You can identify a public channel by the next to its name.
+You can identify a public channel by the hash icon next to its name.

 They allow a group of teammates to discuss and share privately within Slack.
 You have to be invited to a private channel in order to see and search for its contents.
 All private channels have a lock icon next to the channel name.